-American Record Guide (Catherine Moore - 01.01.2019)
+American Record Guide (Catherine Moore - 2019.01.01)

-Please keep on reading even though I'll begin this review by telling you that this disc record Guide of an academic research project.
+Please keep on reading even though I'll begin this review by telling you that this disc record Guide is the result of an academic research project.
 No, that doesn't mean that it's "dry" or "theoretical".
 In this case the research project at the Schola Cantorum Basiliensis and the Fachhochschule Nordwesternschweiz brought together musicians, instrument makers, art historians, musicologists, and others to reconstruct three new viols to play old music.